mr-corso/heroku-buildpack-wildfly/README.md

 [github-releases]: https://github.com/mortenterhart/heroku-buildpack-wildfly/releases "GitHub Releases"

-This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for running the [Wildfly Application Server](http://wildfly.org) on Heroku.
+This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for running the [WildFly Application Server](http://wildfly.org) on Heroku.

+If you are experiencing troubles with this buildpack or the WildFly server, please see the [Caveats](#caveats) section below first and otherwise file an issue.

 ## Standalone Usage